babolivier/brendan.abolivier.bzh/content/install-party-1.0.md

 $
 ```

+Of course, this deletion mode also has a dry-run mode, which can be turned on
+with `-d`.

 They can also delete specific servers with `-s foo -s bar` (which would only
 delete the servers `foo` and `bar`), or delete every server except one or more
 with `-a -e foo -e bar` (which would delete every server but `foo` and `bar`).